Serneum/alone-in-a-room/_tyov/all/einar-eirikson.md

   - I am Einar Eirikson, son of Eirik Asgerson, born in Hornstrandir in the 9th century; I am a poor farmer, relying on raids to boost my influence and provide for my family.

 2.
-  - Geir and I go on our first raid.
-We watch each other's backs and make sure we both make it home.
-I carve a notch in my axe's handle for each foe slain.
+  - After Geir and I go on our first raid, I carve a notch in my axe's handle for each foe slain.
+  - I kill Geir and hide his body; I will not forget him.

 3.
-  - Eirik, my father, teaches me the family recipe for mead.
-I get my first taste and it is foul.
+  - Eirik, my father, teaches me the family recipe for mead; I get my first taste and it is foul.

 4.
-  - Hege and I are out tending to our fields when she goes into labor.
-My son is born shortly after.
+  - Hege and I are out tending to our fields when she goes into labor and gifts me with a son.

 5.
-  - Geir has been killed by Wulfnoð.
-I chase him into the forests around the battlefield where he surprises me and stabs me through the chest, though I do not die.
+  - I chase Wolfnoð into the forests around the battlefield after he wounds Geir; Wolfnoð surprises me and stabs me through the chest, though I do not die.

 ### Mark